codelex-io/pro-docker/lesson_03/exercises/07/readme.md

 App2 starts a webserver on port 8081 and exposes an url http://localhost:8081/pong that displays counter value.

 ### Requirements for Completion

-- All servers are work
+- All servers are working